-The Community Enhancement Funds contract stipulates that the agency shall use the funds to offer the REAL (Reaching Excellence as Leaders) program to 32 unduplicated youth with the following outcomes:
+The Community Enhancement Funds contract stipulates that the agency shall use the funds to achieve the following outcomes:

-- 1) At least 75% (24 of 32) of the youth in the program will have no additional charges or be resentenced by the courts. - 2) At least 80% (26 of 32) of the youth in the program will complete college preparation activities. - 3) At least 80% (26 of 32) of the youth in the program will complete at least two restorative justice projects.
+- 1) Provide services to 26 unduplicated youth through the REAL (Reaching Excellence as Leaders) program. - 2) At least 75% (20 of 26) of the youth in the program will have no additional charges during the grant period. - 3) At least 80% (21 of 26) of the youth in the program will complete college preparation activities. - 4) At least 80% (21 of 26) of the youth in the program will complete at least two restorative justice projects.

-Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with Community Enhancement Funds contractual program objectives.
+Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.